Modern Data Architecture: What is it

 Business Users can analyze the data on their own via point and click visual interface.

-Analysts can focus on multi-dimensional data modelling, rather than spending time on tactical reports asked by business teams.
+Analysts can focus on advanced analytics and multi-dimensional data modelling, rather than spending time on tactical reports asked by business teams.

 Sprinkle enables ingestion and enrichment into the cloud data lakes.
 Sprinkle has connectors to hundreds of data sources from which data can be pulled to the cloud data lakes and enrichment can be done at one place.
 This is done without fragmenting data at many places giving full visibility of the data to the end users.